ThePacielloGroup/cupper/content/patterns/API/server.md

     // Should call the progress method to update the progress to 100% before calling load
     // (computable, processedSize, totalSize)
     progress(true, 0, 1024);
+    // progress(false) switches the loading indicator to infinite mode

     // Should call the load method when done and pass the returned server file id
+    // the load method accepts either a string (id) or an object
     // the unique server file id is used by revert and restore functions load('unique-file-id');